EONCreator/IoChatServer/README.md

 <h1>IoChat</h1>

 This project is the server part of the IoChat application.
+It is written in ASP.NET Core.
+This project uses the CQRS template which is implemented using the MediatR library.

 <h3>Demo</h3>
 http://217.171.146.249/